I choose Orlando Health.

-I learned I had cancer on a Friday in July 2016, and on Monday, I called Orlando Health UF Health Cancer Center.
+I learned I had cancer on a Friday in July 2016, and on Monday, I called Orlando Health Cancer Institute.
 With one call, I was set up with three back-to-back appointments with three doctors – Dr. Ana Cuesta Fernandez, a breast medical oncologist; Dr. Terry Mamounas, a breast surgical oncologist; and Dr. Tomas Dvorak, a radiation oncologist.

 I’ve had a lot of experience with cancer care.
 My mother, sister and father all died of cancer and I was with each of them every step of the way.
 Normally, you’d have to schedule separate appointments at different locations to see different doctors, and you’d have to make sure your test results got back to the right doctors.
 To walk in one door and have everything done in one place is unbelievable.
 Every week, my doctors sat down together and consulted on my case.
 Everybody was looking at the same information; the right hand knew what the left hand was doing.
 Everybody was on the same page all the time.

 I also had a “nurse navigator” named Laura who coordinated everything for me.
 If ever I had a question about lab work or an appointment, she got back to me within an hour.
 I always knew that Laura had everything under control.

 Not only was the care well-coordinated, the doctors and everyone I came across at Orlando Health were very compassionate and caring.
 I had never been treated like that by any physician before, and I had not seen my family members treated like that by any physicians.
 At Orlando Health, you're not just a number.
 You're not just another patient.
 You’re going through cancer with people who care about you.